Nan Dirk de Graaf - Research

 1.Paul Nieuwbeerta (Full Professor, Leiden University); 2.
 Michel van Berkel (researcher and consultant, Nijmegen); 3.
 Ariana Need (Full Professor, Twente University); 4.
 Wilma Smeenk (Lecturer /researcher, Police Academy Appeldoorn); 5.
 Herman van de Werfhorst (Full Professor, Amsterdam University); 6.
 Johan van Wilsem (Associate Professor Leiden University); 7.
 Christiaan Monden (Professorial Fellow, Oxford University); 8.
 Rene Bekkers (Professor, Free University of Amsterdam); 9.
 Jannes de Vries (Researcher at Statistics Netherlands); 10.
 Ayse Guveli (Lecturer Essex); 11.
 Stijn Ruiter (Professor, Utrecht University and Associate Professor, NSCR Amsterdam); 12.
 Eva Jaspers (Assistant Professor, Utrecht University); 13.
 Jochem Tolsma (Associate Professor, Nijmegen University); 14.
-Nicole Tieben (Post-doc, Mannheim); 15.
+Nicole Tieben (Assistant Professor, Sociology Department, University of Hannover); 15.
 Olav Aarts (Researcher at TNO, Groningen); 16.
 Marieke van de Rakt (Lecturer, Den Bosch), 17.
 Giedo Jansen (Assistant Professor, University of Twente); 18.
 Tim Mueller (Postdoctoral Researcher at Berlin Institue for Integration and Migration Research at the HU Berlin); 19.
-Matthew Bennett (Lecturer in Social Policy, University of Birmingham); 20.
+Matthew Bennett (Professorial Research Fellow and chair at University of Sheffield); 20.
 Sarah Wilkins Laflamme (Assistant Professor at University of Waterloo); 21.
 Dingeman Wiertz (British Academy Postdoctoral Fellow and Lecturer at University College London); 22.
 Noah Carl (Toby Jackman Newton Trust Research Fellow, St Edmund's College, Cambridge University); 23.
 Ask Foldspang Neve (Danish Ministry of Finance); 24.
 Fijnanda van Klingeren (Postdoctoral researcher, Department of Business-Society Management, Rotterdam School of Management, Erasmus University Rotterdam)